buck-yeh/bux/README.md

 - Supplemental static library of whatever are seen required in sense of general purpose but not directly supported from [Modern C++](https://www.modernescpp.com/index.php/what-is-modern-c).
 Or whatever is deemed reusable from my side projects.

-- Doxygen-generated API reference is [here](https://buck-yeh.github.io/bux/html/index.html). 💡 Doxygen has been known for being insensitive to Modern C++ for so many years.
-Keywords like any of attributes, ... etc can be misinterpreted or simply dropped.
-Viewer's discretion is advised.
+- Doxygen-generated API reference is [here](https://buck-yeh.github.io/bux/html/index.html).

 ---
 **Table of contents**